UrbanCode/velocity-info/workbooks/introductionToValueStreams.md

 <!--
+This content was temporarily commented out to simplify workbook flow

 In this case, the stage query defined in the vsm.json allows one dot to lag behind based on Jira status, while the other dot moves ahead based on PR status.
 Both dots represent the same issue though, and are selected together.
    ![](github/vsm/3.png)
 1. We can see from the Value Stream that the Jira card is now out-of-date and should be moved to "In Progress".
 In Jira, move the card from "Selected for Development" to "In Progress".
 Give enough time for Velocity to detect the change and update.
 The Jira status and PR state are now in agreement and should be a single dot inside the "In Progress" stage.